This cake is often referred to as School Dinner Cake as it was generally made as a pudding at school here in the UK and served with custard.

 Bake for 25-30 minutes or until a cake tester comes out clean.

 While the cake is cooling make the icing.
-Sieve the icing sugar into a bowl and add water gradually until the icing is a dripping consistency.
+Sieve the icing sugar into a bowl and add the cold water gradually until the icing is a dropping consistency but not runny.

 Leave to set before cutting into squares.